hauntedcupoftea/akri/README.md

 ## Disclaimer

 - Logo was created by ChatGPT.
-If enough people like it and want me to change it maybe I will.
+If enough people like the project and want me to change it maybe I will.
+- Some code was written with the help of AI (Gemini 3 Pro Preview), mainly for the workflow, documentation and some css help.